Jes Interview Banner

 I eventually transitioned out of photographing everything else except the boudoir.

 During the wedding portion of my career, I always photographed things in a bright and airy style.
-However, I have always had a love for the dark and dramatic.
+However, I have always loved the dark and dramatic.

-I love being able to direct a viewer’s eye with the light I am using, so I started experimenting more. would find light that wasn’t “technically correct” and create in it.
+I love being able to direct a viewer’s eye with the light I use, so I started experimenting more.
+I would find light that wasn’t “technically correct” and create in it.

-Also, I have stopped listening to all the lighting experts around, saying that I had to do things one way and that way didn’t work for me.
+Also, I have stopped listening to all the lighting experts around me, saying that I had to do things one way and that way didn’t work for me.

 It didn’t stop there.
 I started attaching things to my camera to photograph through.
 I am now where I find something I like, photograph that way for a while, and modify it when I get bored.